CoEur devotional path: Via Spiritualità

 This path connects Domodossola and Baceno with the Swiss town Ernen along ancient mule tracks.

 From Domodossola the way goes along the Toce river through the Antigorio valley, as far as the Arbola Pass, connecting Italy and Valais, and afterwards ends up in Ernen.

 From Domodossola the way continues towards Verbania and the main path of CoEUR passing through Ornavasso, with its cycle paths.

 Via del Mercato

 This historic way starts in Domodossola and goes through the Valle Vigezzo and the Centovalli as far as Locarno.
 The track uses trails and mule tracks of the ancient Via del Mercato, the way on which merchants from Italy and Switzerland transported goods.
 In the early 20th century the Centovalli railway was built in order to develop commerce and nowadays it is a major tourist attraction.

 This path includes the Santuario della Madonna del Sangue in Re, a destination of many pilgrimages from the neighbourhood, halfway between the Ossola valley and Lake Maggiore.

 The ring of Saint Charles

 In the Cannobio valley there is a network of paths connecting the numerous villages in the valley associated with Charles Borromeo's visits to the Pieve of Cannobio.

-The witches of Croveo

-The area between Baceno and Croveo is historically connected with witchcraft trials, attested by many plaques explaining legends, popular beliefs and historic proof of the many witchcraft trials that occurred in this area in past centuries.